chethanp11/master/docs/governance_and_policies.md

 [REDACTED]

+Rules:
-No raw secrets may be written to disk.
+	•	Raw secrets must never be written to disk

-⸻
+	•	Scrubbing is mandatory and non-configurable

+---

 ## 7. Auditability

 Every run must record:
-	•	Who triggered it
+	•	Who initiated the run
-	•	Which flow
+	•	Product and flow identifiers
-	•	Which steps
+	•	Step execution timeline
-	•	Which tools
+	•	Tool invocations
 	•	Approval decisions
-	•	Final outcome
+	•	Final outcome and errors

-Stored in:
+Stored via:

-storage/memory/

-⸻
+core/memory/*

+Audit records are immutable once written.

+---

 ## 8. Policy Violations

 When a policy is violated:
-	•	Execution stops
+	•	Execution stops immediately
-	•	Run status → FAILED
+	•	Run status transitions to FAILED
-	•	Error is recorded as a structured governance error
+	•	A structured governance error is recorded
-	•	No partial state is committed
+	•	No partial or unsafe execution continues

-⸻
+There is no “best effort” execution after violation.

+---

 ## 9. Governance Error Types

 Error Type	Description
 PolicyViolation	Disallowed action
-AutonomyViolation	Exceeded autonomy
+AutonomyViolation	Autonomy exceeded
 ToolBlocked	Tool not permitted
 ModelBlocked	Model not permitted
 ApprovalRequired	HITL required

-⸻
+Errors are returned as structured data, not exceptions.

+---

 ## 10. Product Developer Rules

 Product teams:
-	•	Must define flows within allowed autonomy
+	•	Must design flows within allowed autonomy
-	•	Must request new tool approvals centrally
+	•	Must request new tool or model access centrally
-	•	Must not hardcode policy logic
+	•	Must not encode governance logic in agents or flows
-	•	Must test policy paths
+	•	Must test approval and denial paths explicitly

-⸻
+---

 ## 11. Non-Negotiable Rules
 	•	Governance cannot be bypassed
 	•	Policies are evaluated at runtime
 	•	Hooks are mandatory
 	•	Violations are final

-⸻

-This governance model ensures safe autonomy without sacrificing speed or flexibility.
+	•	Safety overrides convenience

+---

+This governance model ensures controlled autonomy, full auditability, and enterprise-grade safety while preserving extensibility and velocity.